GiusTex/EdgeGPT/README.md

 - Works in chat-mode, so you can use your desired characters
 - Editable Bing context within the webui
 - Bing conversation style (creative,balanced,precise)
 - It works on Colab now, without cookies.
-I uploaded a colab you can test
+I uploaded a colab you can test, scroll down to open it

 Keyword
 > Start the prompt with Hey Bing, the default keyword to activate Bing when you need, and Bing will search and give an answer, that will be fed to the